Beagle dog breed information and advice

 Beagles have dense fur that continues to grow and moult.
 Grooming your dog weekly will reduce the amount of fur that falls out, which means less on your floors and furniture.

-Their fur is short so won’t need trimming, and they’re clean dogs so won’t need bathing very often.
+A Beagle dog's fur is short so won’t need trimming, and they’re clean dogs so won’t need bathing very often.

 How to train a Beagle?